hargoniX/bachelor/thesis/thesis.typ

     interaction();
 }
 ```]

+= Implementation <implementation>
+Now that we have an overview over our target platform, language, and verification methodology,
+we can take a look at the actual implementation of the verified driver.
+This is split into
+four parts.
+We begin by explaining how a driver has to interact with the Intel 82599 in @intel-nic.
+Following this we explain the driver itself in @verifying-verix, in particular we:
+1. Introduce a framework for writing drivers, such that they can be used both
+   for verification with Kani and in the real world, in @pc-hal.
+2. Explain precisely how our driver interacts with the Intel 82599 in @verix.
+3. Provide proofs for the safety and correctness properties from the introduction in @mix.

-= Intel 82599 <intel-nic>
+== Intel 82599 <intel-nic>
 The communication with the Intel 82599 network card happens in roughly three phases:
 1. PCI device discovery and setup
 2. Configuration of the actual device
 3. Sending and receiving packets
 In the following chapter, we aim to give an overview of these three sections with
 a particular focus on the third one as this is our main verification concern.
-== PCI setup

 A normal driver would initially have to look for the device on its own.
 However, as we are
-on L4, the Io server instead searches for these devices and presents them
+on L4, the IO server instead searches for these devices and presents them
 to us through a @VBus.
 Once we have obtained this device handle we can start
 talking to it through the PCI config space.

 This config space is in essence a memory-like structure that we can read from and write to using
-@IPC calls to the Io server.
+@IPC calls to the IO server.
 The beginning (and relevant to us part) of this structure
 can be seen in @pcicfg.
 The fields that are of most interest to our driver are
 the 6 @BAR ones, they contain addresses of memory regions that are shared between
 our CPU and the device which we can use for @MMIO based configuration.

 The datasheet
 of the device @intel:82599 tells us that the relevant @BAR for configuring the device
 is the first one.
-Thus the first thing the driver has to do is ask the Io server
+Thus the first thing the driver has to do is ask the IO server
 to map the memory that @BAR 0 points to into our address space so we can actually
 begin device initialization.